vsank1986/venki_repo_1/README.md

 # venki_repo_1
 First test repository
-This is a smaple repository
+This is a sample repository